Little Lions Early Years Centre

 ENTRY REQUIREMENTS, CLASS SIZES AND STAFFING

-For children aged between 18 months and 2y 5m.
-Children will transition to Pre Nursery the term after which they turn 2y 5m.
-This will be either in August or January.
-Maximum number in each class is 15 children per day with one teacher, one teaching assistant and three child care assistants.
+For children aged between 18 months and 2 years.
+Maximum number in each class is 15 children with one teacher, one teaching assistant and three child care assistants.
+Ratio is 1:3.
 Formal admissions process and in-class visit needed with a parent before being offered a place.
 Staggered start (not all children start on the same day).

 |For children aged

 assistant and one child care assistant.
+Ratio is 1:5.
 Classes usually start small in Term One and grow throughout the year.
 Formal admissions process and in-class visit needed (with parents if necessary) before being offered a place.
 Staggered start (not all children start on the same day).

 skills needed on entry to the year group.